Addiction Treatment In New York

 New York Drug Courts

 The state of New York developed its drug court system as a way to reduce the rates of repeat drug offenders.
-There are 146 drug courts in the state.
+There are currently 147 drug courts in the state.
 In these courts, the state gives people the opportunity to receive treatment for their addictions if they were arrested for nonviolent drug crimes.

 Those participating in drug courts may have their charges and/or sentences dismissed or reduced.
 Drug courts provide New Yorkers with an invaluable resource to turn a negative situation into a positive.

-Find Addiction Treatment in New York
+Find Addiction Treatment In New York